Balochistan Govt To Set Up Environmental Laboratory - UrduPoint

 Balochistan Govt To Set Up Environmental Laboratory

-Balochistan government will set up environmental laboratory in Hub to ensure protection of environment and marine life

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th May, 2021 ) :Balochistan government will set up environmental laboratory in Hub to ensure protection of environment and marine life.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :Balochistan government will set up an environmental laboratory in Hub to ensure protection of environment and marine life.

 The government has also planning to establish the office of Environment Protection Agency (EPA) at Gwadar to ensure the strict implementation of environmental laws, an official of Balochistan Environment Department.